 Why are surge protectors important?

-Whilst not related to smart plugs directly, I wanted to quickly explain why surge protectors are really useful to have.
+Whilst not related to best smart plugs directly, I wanted to quickly explain why surge protectors are really useful to have.

 Okay, so electric is not perfect.
 Whilst it should always be consistently delivered to your house, it often isn’t.
 The delivered voltage/amperage varies up and down a bit – meaning that your house’s electrical devices frequently have to deal with slight variations in the electric supply.